passageidentity/passage-flex-rust/README.md

 ## Create an authentication transaction

-To create a transaction to kick off a user passkey authentication, use the `create_authenticate_transaction` method.
+To create a transaction to start a user passkey authentication, use the `create_authenticate_transaction` method.

 ```rust
 use passage_flex::PassageFlex;